Do you have PCOS?

 And by diet, I am talking about lifestyle changes, not just altering your food intake for a few weeks and then calling it a day.

-If you have PCOS then you have to realize that you will most likely always have a propensity to develop hormone imbalances.
+If you have PCOS then you have to realize that you will most likely always have the propensity to develop hormone imbalances.

 Dieting usually refers to a temporary change in the foods you consume, whereas lifestyle refers to a permanent change in how you look at and view foods.